FAQ's: Your Questions Answered

 Encourage your children not to engage in activities that distract them when walking on the streets.
 Children should be cautioned to avoid texting, talking on their cell phone, or listening to music when walking to school.
 A distracted child is much less likely to be aware of dangers that are present on streets, presenting them with a greater chance of injury.

-Insure that your child is clearly visible to drivers when walking to school, and that they can clearly see the areas that they are walking in.
+Ensure that your child is clearly visible to drivers when walking to school and that they can see the areas that they are walking in.
 Make sure that your children are not wearing clothes that make them hard for drivers to see, or make it hard for your children to see moving cars and that your child’s back to school wardrobe does not hamper mobility or visibility.
-Do not allow your children to wear dark clothes when light is low.
+Do not allow your children to wear dark clothes when a light is low.
 Discourage floppy hats, hooded sweatshirts or sunglasses that may make it difficult for your children to see oncoming traffic.

-When involved in a motor vehicle-pedestrian/bicycle accident, the assistance of an experienced, aggressive attorney is invaluable to protect your rights and insure you get all the benefits you may be entitled to.
-Dan Newlin & Partners are exactly those types of attorneys; always fighting for everything our clients are entitled to.
-Our experience of handling over 10,000 personal injury cases, and dealing with most major insurance companies, allows us the ability to answer all of your questions in a timely and professional manner and to maximize the value of your case insuring that you receive all the benefits that you are entitled to.
-If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other type of accident, please call Dan Newlin and Partners at (407) 888-8000.
+When involved in a motor vehicle-pedestrian/bicycle accident, the assistance of an experienced, aggressive attorney is invaluable to protect your rights and ensure you get all the benefits you may be entitled.
+Dan Newlin Injury Attorneys are exactly those types of attorneys; always fighting for everything our clients are entitled to.
+Our experience of handling over 10,000 personal injury cases, and dealing with most major insurance companies, allows us the ability to answer all of your questions in a timely and professional manner and to maximize the value of your case ensuring that you receive all the benefits that you are entitled.
+If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident or any other type of accident, please call Dan Newlin Injury Attorneys at 800-257-1822.